 You are here

 Everyone experiences anxiety at some point in their life.
 People become anxious when they have to face a highly stressful situation like taking a test or going for a job interview.
 When one is anxious and under stress, the body reacts; hands become clammy, the heart beats a little faster; one can even feel lightheaded or dizzy.
 This is a natural, and necessary, “fight or flight” reaction!
-Anxiety in moderate doses is perfectly healthy.
-Worry can even be good for you; it can motivate you to get things done.
+Anxiety in moderate doses is perfectly healthy, and can protect you from danger.

-If someone has an intense fear of a specific thing or situation they might have a phobia.
+However, if someone has an intense fear of a specific thing or situation that is beyond a usual reaction, they might have a phobia.

 We all feel scared of certain things at times in our lives, but phobias are different.
 People change the way they live in order to avoid the feared object or situation. - CMHA